 Rob Roy also twiddled with the knobs on the Improbability Drive when, on two separate occasions, she said I had overtaken

 her motorbike when I was in front of it.
-But these impossible events were not even remarked upon.
+But these improbable events were not even remarked upon.

 Crookwank told me later that witnesses are allowed a few mistakes in their recollections.
 The Sheriff "winnows out the chaff"